Delexoo/Capes--/README.md

 # Instructions:

-• Find the "<> Code" then find "Download.zip" to download all the files for you (Capes++.exe & Capes *All Minecraft Capes*)
+• Find the "<> Code" then find "Download.zip" to download all the files for you (Capes++.exe & Capes **All Minecraft Capes**)

-• Extract "Capes.zip" to [Desktop].
+• Extract "Capes--main.zip" to [Desktop].
 Open "Capes--main" and drag the .EXE file & the "Capes" folder onto your Desktop.
 (Feel free to delete the Source Code or ReadMe)

 • Firstly, Run Minecraft using one of your FREE minecraft capes before you run the python program.
 (This is so Minecraft can automatically create your Cape asset)